jnunyez/synchronization/README.md

 Before we proceed to the installation of the Silicom Timing Synchronization Operator ensure you have:

-- [OpenShift Container Platform 4.8][7] or [OpenShift Container Platform 4.10][].
-In particular, we used OpenShift 4.8.36 and repeated all the experimentation with OpenShift 4.10.16.
-In both cases at least 1 baremetal worker node is needed.
+- [OpenShift Container Platform 4.8][7] or [OpenShift Container Platform 4.10][15].
+In particular, we used OpenShift 4.8.36 and repeated all the experimentation with OpenShift 4.10.20.
+In both cases we used three control plane nodes and one baremetal worker node.

 - Terminal environment with [oc][8] binary installed.